Rather than being a

 was concealed by the cloud.
 A cloud blocks any view of an object, such as an

 airplane flying into or above it.
-That is the idea behind Job
+That is the thought behind Job

 Jehovah delivered his people from the pursuing Egyptians he used a cloud as a